aneasystone/weekly-practice/notes/week039-dive-into-spring-security-sources/README.md

     public Filter springSecurityFilterChain() throws Exception {
         boolean hasConfigurers = this.webSecurityConfigurers != null && !this.webSecurityConfigurers.isEmpty();
         boolean hasFilterChain = !this.securityFilterChains.isEmpty();
-        Assert.state(!(hasConfigurers && hasFilterChain),
-                "Found WebSecurityConfigurerAdapter as well as SecurityFilterChain.
-Please select just one.");
         if (!hasConfigurers && !hasFilterChain) {
             WebSecurityConfigurerAdapter adapter = this.objectObjectPostProcessor
                     .postProcess(new WebSecurityConfigurerAdapter() {